isomerpages/mlaw-corp/index.md

   - hero:
       title: Ministry of Law Singapore
-      subtitle: Advancing access to justice, the rule of law, the economy and society through policy, law and services
+      subtitle: Advancing access to justice, the rule of law, the economy and society through policy, law and services.
       background: /images/Hero-Banner-Minlaw.jpg
       button: Learn More
       url: /about-us/ourvision-mission-corevalues/